yairgil/Docker-Provider/README.md

 ```
 bash ~/Docker-Provider/scripts/build/linux/install-build-pre-requisites.sh
 ```
-2. Verify python, docker and golang installed properly and also PATH and GOBIN environment variables set with go path.
+2. Verify python, docker and golang installed properly and also PATH and GOBIN environment variables set with go bin path.
    For some reason go env not set by install-build-pre-requisites.sh script, run the following commands to set them
    ```
    export PATH=$PATH:/usr/local/go/bin
    export GOBIN=/usr/local/go/bin
    ```
-3. If you want to use Docker on the WSL/2, verify following configuration settings configured
+3. If you want to use Docker on the WSL2, verify following configuration settings configured on your Ubuntu app
    ```
    echo $DOCKER_HOST
    # if either DOCKER_HOST not set already or doesnt have tcp://localhost:2375 value, set DOCKER_HOST value via this command